nrs-org/novelslop/content/vol_01/chap_04.typ

   The looks of her reminded Mona of her own sister, who did this type of training every day without skipping.
-  It seemed that even at an academic-focused institute, there were still a lot of people who took their clubs very seriously.
+  It seemed that even at an academic-focused institute, there were still a lot of people who took club activities very seriously.

   She noticed the slender figure of the running girl.
 The morning fog makes it hard to see how she looked like exactly, so Mona could not quite make out